 Your dog needs to have had a visit to the vet within the last 6 months.
 Paws Swim Therapy not accept any hydrotherapy clients without a vet referral.

 My dog is incontinent (having periodic urine and bowel movements) in our home.
 Can I still bring my dog for therapy?

 Please discuss this with the therapist in-depth.
 Hydrotherapy may not be for your dog in this case.
 Paws Swim Therapy provides swim trunks for the dogs in all sizes.
-However, if there is a bowel movement in the book, we have a protocol to close the pool, drain, and refill it.
+However, if there is a bowel movement in the pool, we have a protocol to close the pool, drain, and refill it.
 During this time many clients suffer because of the down time.
 The pool is closed for up to 3 days and a $250.00 fee applies.

 My dog is due for vaccinations and just had surgery or was injured?

 Paws Swim Therapy does not recommend that your dog receive any vaccinations during the “healing” stage.
 Please discuss this with your veterinarian.
-Ask them if they can perform a tiger test or wait until your dog is in good health.
+Ask them if they can perform a titer test or wait until your dog is in good health.

 Does my pet insurance cover hydrotherapy?